Does Medicare Cover Lift Chairs ?

 Classic examples of durable medical equipment covered by Original Medicare are wheelchairs, crutches and walkers, which are seen as medically necessary.

-Typically, Original Medicare’s coverage is for 80 % of the cost of durable medical equipment which is certified as medically necessary, and then you will pay your co-payment of 20%, and, if it applies, your deductible.
+Typically, Original Medicare’s coverage is for 80 % of the cost of durable medical equipment which is certified as “medically necessary”, bought from a Medicare-approved supplier, and then you will pay your co-payment of 20%, and, if it applies, your deductible.

 How to get coverage from Medicare Part B for DME ?

 Coverage from Original Medicare Part B for Durable Medical Equipment for “use in the home” is given only if –